-- Any capital gain or loss must be disregarded in respect of any restricted equity instrument where: - Restricted equity instrument is replaced with another restricted equity instrument; or - Taxpayer disposes the restricted equity instrument to any person by a nonarm's length disposal or a disposal to a connected person. - Where a capital gain/loss is determined in respect of the vesting by a trust of an asset for a resident trust beneficiary, the gain/loss must be disregarded in the trust and must be taken into account in the hands of the beneficiary. - When the equity instrument vests in the taxpayer, the gain will be subject to the deduction of employees' tax.
-The full gain must be shown on the IRP5.
+In any other case - the amount by which the consideration in respect of the equity instrument exceeds the market value of that equity instrument determined at that time that it vests in that taxpayer.
+Employees' tax Where the taxpayer (employee or director) disposes an acquired restricted equity instrument to any person by either a non-arm's length disposal or the disposal to a connected person this will not be regarded as vesting of the equity instrument and will not attract a taxable gain or loss.
+The vesting event (i.e. a gain or loss) will continue to remain in the hands of the employee/director.
+The time of disposal of an equity instrument is the time that the equity instrument vests in the beneficiary as contemplated in section 8C.
+Capital gains implications Any capital gain or loss must be disregarded in respect of any restricted equity instrument where: Restricted equity instrument is replaced with another restricted equity instrument; or Taxpayer disposes the restricted equity instrument to any person by a non-arm's length disposal or a disposal to a connected person.
+No value Where a capital gain/loss is determined in respect of the vesting by a trust of an asset for a resident trust beneficiary, the gain/loss must be disregarded in the trust and must be taken into account in the hands of the beneficiary.
+When the equity instrument vests in the taxpayer, the gain will be subject to the deduction of employees' tax.
+The full gain must be shown on the IRP5 certificate.
 The employer must apply for an IRP3 tax directive in order to ascertain the amount of employees' tax to be deducted or withheld from any gain in respect of the vesting of any equity instrument as defined in section 8C.

-An IRP3(a) application form must be submitted in respect of the above.

-The gain must reflect under code 3718 on the certificate.
+Application form • An IRP3(a) application form must be submitted in respect of the above.
+IRP5/IT3(a) details • Reflect under code 3718 on the certificate.
 12.3 ARBITRATION AWARDS